Right to Work Check: Employer Compliance Guide

 EU and Swiss nationals with UK settled or pre-settled status must evidence this through the Home Office’s online checking service (as below).
 Those with biometric permits and UK frontier worker permits will need to provide a share code for a digital Right to Work check.

 List B employees present additional risk for employers given the time-limited nature of their work permission, and the implications of hiring an employee whose permission to work has expired.
-You must stay on top of this.
+You should stay on top of this.

 2. Right to Work Step 2 – Check

-The documents provided must then be checked by the employer.
+The documents provided then need to be checked by the employer.
 While employers are not expected to be experts in identifying fraudulent documents, you are required to reject any documents where it is ‘reasonably apparent’ that they are either fraudulent or do not belong to the person in front of you.
 For example:

 a.
 Ensure any photographs on the documents are the same person in front of you.